3mdeb/news-and-ideas/blog/content/post/2024-04-12-odroid-m1-secure-boot.md

 In this step I created loader which will be used to write pre-loader (U-Boot TPL and SPL) to SPI flash memory.
 To create loader I used `boot_merger` tool from rkbin repository.
-Loader that was created when building u-boot contains old SPL without signature node so I needed to create new one.
+Loader that was created when building u-boot contains old SPL without signature node, so I needed to create new one.
 To do that I used `RKBOOT/RK3568MINIALL.ini` config file that was modified in [configuration](#rkbin) step